NEW! Join our growing UNISTELLAR Community group and connect with fellow explorers from around the world!

 Telescope’s orientation

-Tap the button, as in the image below, to start your telescope orientation.
+Tap the button, as in the image below, to start your telescope orientation if required.

 Other settings